Peng-Rao/ACA_notes/main.typ

 - Set to *1* if *taken* is the most probable branch outcome.
 - Set to *0* if *not taken* is the most probable branch outcome.

+=== Delayed Branch Technique
+Delay branch technology adjusts *instruction order* to reduce pipeline idle cycles and improve efficiency.
+After the branch instruction, insert one or more delay slots (*_Delay Slot_*).
+Regardless of whether the branch is taken, the instructions in the delay slots will be executed.
+The compiler needs to fill the delay slots with useful instructions as much as possible, rather than no-operation (NOP), to avoid pipeline stalls.

+#example("Delayed Branch Technique")[
+  Let's consider the MIPS compiler schedules a *branch independent instruction* after the branch.
+A previous *add* instruction with no effects on the branch condition is scheduled in the _*Branch Delay Slot*_ and it is always executed, whether or not the branch will be taken.
+  #figure(
+    image("figures/delayed-branch-technique.jpg", width: 80%),
+    caption: "Example: Delayed Branch Technique",
+  )
+  *Be careful*: The instruction in the slot must be fine to be executed also when the branch goes in the unexpected direction.
+]
+The job of the compiler is to find a valid and useful instruction to be scheduled in the branch delay slot.
+There are four ways to schedule an instruction in the branch delay slot:
++ From before
++ Frome target
++ From fall-through
++ From after

+#theorem("Delayed Branch Technique: From Before")[
+  The branch delay slot is scheduled with an *independent* instruction from *before the branch*.Then execution will continue based on the Branch Outcome in the right direction and the add instruction in the delay slot will never be flushed.
+  #figure(image("figures/from-before-branch.jpg", width: 80%))
+]

+#theorem("Delayed Branch Technique: From Target")[
+  The branch delay slot is scheduled with one instruction from the target of the branch (branch taken). *Drawback*: Usually, the target instruction sub needs to be copied, whenever it can be reached by another path.

+  #figure(image("figures/from-target.jpg", width: 80%))

+  This strategy is preferred when the branch is taken with high probablity, such as `DO-WHILE` loop branches (*backward branches*).

+  If the branch is *untaken*(misprediction), the *sub* instruction in the delay slot needs to be *flushed* or it must be OK to be executed also when the branch goes in the unexpected direction.
+]

+#theorem("Delayed Branch Technique: From Fall-Through")[
+  The branch delay slot is scheduled with one instruction *from the fall-through path (branch not taken)*.

+  #figure(image("figures/from-before-branch.jpg", width: 80%))
+  This strategy is preferred when the branch is *not taken* with high probability, such as forwarding branches: `IF-THEN-ELSE` statement where the `ELSE` path is less probable.

+  If the branch is *taken (misprediction)*, the `or` instruction in the delay slot needs to be *flushed* or it must be OK to be executed also when the branch goes in the unexpected direction.
+]

+== Dynamic Branch Prediction
+The basic idea is to use the past branch behavior to predict at runtime the future branch behavior.
+- We use the hardware to dynamically predict the outcome of a branch.
+- The prediction will depend on the runtime behavior of the branch.
+- The prediction will change at runtime if the branch changes its behavior during execution.

+=== Branch History Table
+One implementation of that approach is a *branch prediction buffer* or *branch history table*.
+A branch prediction buffer is a small memory indexed by the lower portion of the address of the branch instruction.
+The memory contains a bit that says whether the branch was recently taken or not.

+The behavior is controlled by a *Finite State Machine* with only 1-bit of history (2 states) to remember the last direction taken by the the branch to predict the next branch outcome.

+*Finite State Machine* with only 1-bit of history to remember the last direction taken by the branch:
+- If the prediction is correct $arrow.double.long$ remains in the current status (and branch prediction outcome)
+- If the prediction is not correct $arrow.double.long$ changes the status (and branch prediction outcome)

+#figure(image("figures/finite-state-machine.jpg", width: 80%))

+== Register Renaming

 #pagebreak()
 #bibliography("references.bib")